septentrio-gnss/septentrio_gnss_driver/README.md

   Some notes on the runtime behavior of the driver:
   * During setup, commands to the Rx are resent with a warning if no response is received within 3 seconds, until the Rx answers.
 If the Rx does not report its capabilities after repeated requests, the driver continues with default capabilities and logs a warning.
   * During shutdown, if the Rx does not respond to a command within 3 seconds, the remaining teardown commands are abandoned so that the driver still shuts down promptly.
   * If a connection is lost or reading fails persistently (e.g. an unplugged USB device), the driver reconnects automatically once the device becomes available again.
+Silently broken TCP links (e.g. an unplugged network cable) are detected via TCP keepalive within roughly 6 seconds.

 </details>